andyatkinson/andyatkinson.github.io/postgresql-tips.md

 October 2018

 * Improves parallel query performance and parallelism of B-tree index creation.
-Source: [Release announcement](https://www.postgresql.org/about/news/postgresql-11-released-1894/#:~:text=PostgreSQL%2011%20improves%20parallel%20query,are%20unable%20to%20be%20parallelized.)
 * Adds partitioning by hash key
 * Significant partitioning improvements
 * Adds "covering" indexes via `INCLUDE` to add more data to the index.
 Docs: [Index only scans and Covering indexes](https://www.postgresql.org/docs/11/indexes-index-only-scans.html)